locustio/locust/docs/extending-locust.rst

     @events.init.add_listener
     def on_locust_init(environment, **_kwargs):
-        # only run this on master & standalone
+        # dont run this on workers, we only care about the aggregated numbers
-        if not isinstance(environment.runner, WorkerRunner):
+        if isinstance(environment.runner, MasterRunner) or isinstance(environment.runner, LocalRunner):
             gevent.spawn(checker, environment)

 .. _parametrizing-locustfiles: